Ipswich Tomorrow,

 See our Prince Obolensky page for views of the current Cromwell Square.

-This article from Ipswich Society Newsletter, April 2016, Issue 203 (see Links), gives an excellent overview of how the roads and streets in this part of Ipswich were under threat.
+This segment is based on an article from The Ipswich Society Newsletter, April 2016, Issue 203 (see Links); it gives an excellent overview of how the roads and streets in this part of Ipswich were under threat.

 The Ring-Road that never was